Cold case team says Zodiac Killer ID'd, linking him to another murder

 Fox News has reached out to the Vallejo Police Department and the FBI and unsuccessfully tried reaching out to relatives of Poste.
 The San Francisco Police Department said it was unable to speak about potential suspects in the Zodiac case because it remains an ongoing investigation.

 A California woman who lived next door to Poste and his wife told Fox News she believes he's the Zodiac Killer after seeing the evidence collected so far.
 Gwen, who declined to give her last name, said Poste and his wife babysat her as a child in the 1970s and '80s.
-He would teach her how to shoot firearms several times a week but was also controlling and abusive towards his wife, she said.
+He would teach her how to shoot firearms several times a week but was also controlling and abusive toward his wife, she said.

 She declined to elaborate further.
 Poste also became somewhat of a father figure to his son's friends, she said.

 "He lived a double life," she said.
 "As I'm adult thinking back, it all kind of makes sense now.
-At the time when I was a teenager, I didn't put two-and-two together until I got older.
+At the time when I was a teenager, I didn't put two and two together until I got older.
 It hit me full-blown that Gary's the Zodiac."

 Hans Smits told Fox News he spent 10 years hiding a whistleblower who said he escaped a criminal "posse" headed by Poste.
 The man, who The Case Breakers only referred to as Wil, told Smits the posse roamed California's High Sierra region and that he was "groomed into a killing machine."